PM attacks Congress, DMK on Katchatheevu, 'Shakti' remarks | Politics

 He further charged the DMK with being ''a family company,'' that was impeding the progress of the state's youth with its ''old mindset.'' ''DMK divides people over language, region, faith and caste.
 DMK knows that the day people see through this, it will not get a single vote.
 I have decided to expose the decades-old dangerous politics of DMK,'' Modi, whose BJP is making a spirited fight to make significant electoral inroads in the Dravidian heartland, said.

-Once again targeting the Congress and DMK, both of whom were at power in the Centre and the state, respectively, in 1974 when Katchatheevu islet was ceded to Sri Lanka, he asked in which cabinet meeting was such a decision arrived upon and to 'benefit' whom.
+Once again training his guns on the Congress and DMK, both of whom were at power in the Centre and the state, respectively, in 1974 when Katchatheevu islet was ceded to Sri Lanka, he asked in which cabinet meeting was such a decision arrived upon and to 'benefit' whom.
 The Congress had not provided answers to these.

 Post its ceding, Indian fishermen from Tamil Nadu were arrested and their boats seized and the ''Congress and the DMK show fake compassion,'' to them, he alleged.